mathprofdes/LaTeX-Table-Creator/README.md

 The program currently supports longtable, tabular, tabbing, array, matrix, pmatrix, bmatrix, vmatrix, and Vmatrix environments.
 When copied, the clipboard text will have a commented line of any needed packages to be included in the preamble of the document.
 Each of the supported environments has a set of options for that environment, which includes alignment options, border and division options, header row and column creation, automatic math mode inclusion, and matrix decorations.

 This program is designed to make the creation of LaTeX tables easier but is not designed to do everything for the user.
 For someone who is familiar with LaTeX typesetting and the basic code for tables it will provide a nice layout that should be easy to edit and manipulate.
-In addition, there are options for exporting the grid contents to Mathematica, and Maxima code as well as [ ] and < > delimited strings that are commonly used in other packages.
+In addition, there are options for exporting the grid contents to SageMath, Maxima, and Mathematica code as well as [ ] and < > delimited strings that are commonly used in other packages.

 ---